pdm-project/pdm/docs/docs/usage/dependency.md

 - `reuse`: Keep all locked dependencies except for those given in the command line.
 - `eager`: Try to lock a newer version of the packages in command line and their recursive sub-dependencies and keep other dependencies as they are.

+### Update packages to the versions that break the version specifiers

+One can give `-u/--unconstrained` to tell PDM to ignore the version specifiers in the `pyproject.toml`.
+This works similarly to the `yarn upgrade -L/--latest` command.
+Besides, `pdm update` also supports the `--pre/--prerelease` option.

 ## Remove existing dependencies